ken-bimmel/jedi-on-tauntauns/rules/rules.md

 ## Feats

-Feats are additional abilities you can unlock that provide bonuses, create new actions, or otherwise manipulate the rules for your character.
+Feats are additional abilities characters can accrue that provide bonuses, create new actions, or otherwise manipulate the rules for your character.
 The intention of Feats is to help you make your character your own by capturing aspects of the character that aren't covered by the Stats of the character.
 Generally, it is encouraged that you create your own feats that are personalized to your character.
-You should work with your GM to ensure the Feats you create are fun and appropriately costed.
+You should work with your GM to ensure the Feats you create are fun and at an appropriate power level for the kind of campaign you are playing.

-Fun Feats generally do more than add bonuses to your die rolls (though that is fine too!).
-They might help you pull in new NPC contacts, highlight your skills in specific social situations, or give you combat abilities that are a little out there.
-Introducing new constraints on your character along with the upsides of a Feat can also be a fun roleplaying exercise and give your character some more life.
+Fun Feats generally do more than add bonuses to a character's die rolls (though that is fine too!).
+They might help pull in new NPC contacts, highlight a character's skills in specific social situations, or grant combat abilities that are a little out there.
+Introducing new constraints on a character along with the upsides of a Feat can also be a fun roleplaying exercise and give the character some more life.

-To help you get started with creating your own Feats, some example Feats are listed below.
+To help get started with creating Feats, some example Feats are listed below.

 | Feat                   | Cost | Description                                                                                                                                                                                                                                                                                                          |
 | ---------------------- | ---- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |